What is Edfinancial Services?

-Be aware that the U.S. Department of Education is changing up its loan servicers in the coming years.
+Currently, the Department of Education is preparing to change its loan servicers.
 The goal of this change is to streamline the student loan repayment process for borrowers and to make sure that students receive better customer service and more engagement as they pay down their federal student loans.

-You may also contact EdFinancial through mail, email or online chat.
+You may also contact Edfinancial via mail, email or online chat.

-While EdFinancial Services doesn’t offer a specific contact for customers who want to file a complaint, it has plenty of contact options.
-If you have a complaint to share with EdFinancial Services, your best bet is to call customer service and ask for assistance.
+Edfinancial Services does not offer a specific contact for customers who want to file a complaint.
+However, the loan servicer has plenty of contact options available.
+If you have a complaint to share with Edfinancial Services, your best bet is to call customer service and ask for assistance.

-If you have a complaint with EdFinancial Services and you don’t believe that the company handled it properly, you can consider reaching out to the Federal Student Aid (FSA) Ombudsman Group of the U.S. Department of Education (ED).
-According to the U.S. Department of Education, this group is a “neutral, informal, and confidential resource to help resolve disputes about your federal student aid.”
+If you have a complaint with Edfinancial Services and you don’t believe that the company handled it properly, you can consider reaching out to the Federal Student Aid (FSA) Ombudsman Group of the U.S. Department of Education.
+According to the Department of Education, this group is a “neutral, informal and confidential resource to help resolve disputes about your federal student aid.”